 Paris: Chez l'autheur rue de bussey à la croix blance au Fauxbourg St. Germain, nd (1680s).
 4 1/2 x 7.
 Title, (ii), 260 pages beautifully engraved throughout in imitation of a calligraphic prayer book, with lovely and numerous ornamental initials, vignettes, head- and tail-pieces, and title pages for the various sections of the Hours.
 Two errors in pagination (as issued): p.
 47 omitted in numbering and p.
 223 numbered twice.
 Contemporary red morocco with single gilt rules, plain spine with raised bands, turn-ins gilt, marbled endpapers, edges gilt over marbling.
 Attractive bookplate.
 Some rubbing to binding; light dampstain at the top of pages 90-93 & 213-218; heavier staining pp. 245-252.
+There is a closed tear in the gutter of leaf 251/252.
 Very good copy with clear, strong impressions.
 Item #11288

 Senault's Heures was issued in three versions from (mostly) the same copperplates:

 1--Petite Office de la Ste.
 Vierge ca. 1680 with the folios not numbered and the sirens' breasts p.
 210 uncovered.

 2-- This copy.
 A 2-page dedication to the Dauphine, numbered folios, and the sirens' breasts covered (presumably in deference to the Dauphine).

 3--Heures Nouvelles Tirées de la Sainte Ecriture, after 1690, when the Dauphine died, and identical to the prior entry with the exception of the dedication, which was dropped.